RubenCasal/tracker_360/README.md

 ### CSRT Algorithm

-* CSRT (Discriminative Correlation Filter with Channel and Spatial Reliability) is a tracker that builds a model of the target appearance and updates it over time.
+* **CSRT (Discriminative Correlation Filter with Channel and Spatial Reliability)** is a robust visual tracking algorithm based on correlation filters.
+* It builds a model of the object's appearance and **updates it continuously** with each new frame.
-* It operates by learning a correlation filter that maximizes response at the target location while suppressing background noise.
+* The algorithm creates a **discriminative filter** trained to respond strongly at the target location and suppress background activations.
-* Channel reliability helps weight feature channels (like color or gradients) based on their consistency over time.
-* Spatial reliability masks help focus on stable regions within the object.
+* **Channel reliability** evaluates which feature channels (color, gradient, etc.) are most stable and informative and assigns them higher weights.
+* **Spatial reliability** applies a mask to down-weight unstable parts of the bounding box, focusing on stable core regions.
-* CSRT is robust to **scale variations, occlusion, and deformation**, but it requires a good initial bounding box.
+* CSRT is resilient to **scale changes, partial occlusions, and object deformation**, though it relies on a reliable first detection.

 ### Set Tracked